Colorado Reverse Mortgage Specialists · NMLS# 332039

 Colorado Reverse Mortgage Questions — Answered

 A reverse mortgage converts a portion of your home equity into tax-free funds — without requiring monthly mortgage payments.
 Instead of you paying the lender each month, the lender pays you (or provides a line of credit).
 The loan is repaid when you move, sell, or pass away.
 You keep full ownership and title to your home the entire time.
+You remain responsible for property taxes, homeowners insurance, and home maintenance.
 Two types are available in Colorado: FHA-insured HECMs (age 62+) and jumbo proprietary reverse mortgages (age 55+).

 Yes — 100%.
 You retain full ownership and title to your home, exactly the same as any traditional mortgage.
 The lender places a lien on the property (just like your original mortgage), but you live in the home, maintain it, and make all decisions about it.
 Nobody can force you to move as long as you continue to pay property taxes, homeowners insurance, and maintain the home.